- Roomy, versatile interior

 To its credit, the CR-V doesn’t look basic in base LX trim with its standard 17-inch alloy wheels.
 CR-V EX, EX-L, and Touring trims swap in dressy 18s and tinted windows for a more upmarket look.

 Inside, the CR-V is again about function over form, though the feel is more cohesive.
 Controls sit high on the dash and the gear lever sprouts out at an easy reach like in a van rather than in the center console like a sedan.
-Though Honda doesn’t offer warm brown interior hues like its rivals, higher-trim versions have a gold-toned, wood-like trim that adds a pleasantly woodsy feel to an otherwise busy dash and door panels.
+Though Honda doesn’t offer warm brown interior hues like its rivals, higher-trim versions have a gold-toned, wood-like trim that adds a pleasantly woodsy feel.

 2019 Honda CR-V